PLOS/content-repo/gcsmigrate/README.md

-# Migrating from mogile to S3
+# Migrating from mogile to GCS

-This folder contains code for migrating from Mogile to S3.
+This folder contains code for migrating from Mogile to GCS.

-In broad strokes, the migration from mogile to S3 consists of the following steps:
+In broad strokes, the migration from mogile to GCS consists of the following steps:

 1. Build and configure the migration.
-1. Sync data from mogile to an AWS bucket
+1. Sync data from mogile to an GCS bucket
 1. Remove or fix bad data.
-1. Run a large-scale migration in AWS lambda.
+1. Run a large-scale migration in a cloud function.
 1. Stop ingesting new data into contentrepo.
-1. Run a large-scale migration in AWS lambda.
+1. Run a large-scale migration in a cloud function.
 1. Verify migration.
 1. Update contentrepo configuration.
-1. Update data in contentrepo and rhino databases to point to the new, S3 buckets.
+1. Update data in contentrepo and rhino databases to point to the new, GCS buckets.
 1. Done!
 1. Test
 1. Re-enable ingest.